 The butter, cream, and cheeses in Ireland are on another level.
 I suspect it’s because everything is so fresh and sourced locally, since it’s such a small island.

-I suspect the lush grass that the cows graze on creates a product that is like none other, and that comes through in any and everything made with Irish dairy.
+I suspect the lush grass the cows graze on produces a product like none other, and that comes through in anything and everything made with Irish dairy.
+But while I was there, I also learned that because of the Gulf Stream, the weather in Ireland remains mild all year round.

 If you’re able to find it in your local market, definitely snatch it up!
 You won’t regret it for a second!